hsnlab/escape/escape/doc/source/index.rst

     `CLEAR-DOMAINS-AFTER-SHUTDOWN`
         (:any:`bool`) Enables to send the resetting topology right before shutdown of ESCAPE.
     `USE-REMERGE-UPDATE-STRATEGY`
-        (:any:`bool`) Use the `REMERGE` strategy for the global view update which stand of an explicit remove and add step instead of a complex update step.
+        (:any:`bool`) Use the `REMERGE` strategy for the global view updates which stand of an explicit remove and add step instead of a complex update step.
     `USE-STATUS-BASED-UPDATE`
         (:any:`bool`) Use status values for the service instead of imminent domain view rewriting.